utdata/icj-class/sass/sass-03.md

 Any valid CSS is also valid SCSS.
 As such, we prep our project to use our new SCSS setup by using what we already have.

 - Copy the contents of `src/scss/old-styles.css` and paste it into `src/scss/new-styles.scss`.
 Once you do, you might see your terminal kick off the sass task to compile the file.
-- Now change the css references in our `src/html/index.html` and `src/html/shows.html` files to point to `css/new-styles.css`.
+- Now change the css `<link>` tag hrefs in our `src/html/index.html` and `src/html/shows.html` files to point to `css/new-styles.css`.
 Once you save, you'll again see your browser refresh, but you should not see any difference in the page because our new SCSS is the same as the old, for now.

 ## Variables